check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 # Profile Management Client

 This section of the repository contains reference implementation for the Profile Management Client functionality to be implemented external to Auth0.
-You can use this implementation as-is, or incorporate as part of your own/existing functionality in order to support Verfiried Email Address Change in Auth0.
+You can use this implementation as-is, or incorporate as part of your own/existing functionality in order to support Verified Email Address Change in Auth0.
 Client reference implementation is built as a [Node.js](https://nodejs.org/en/) application using [React](https://reactjs.org/).
 For a general overview of Profile Management functionality see the readme in the containing [folder](..) **Note: all implementation provided has been built and tested using Node.js version 12.18**

 ## Environment